khojahAlaa/covid-19-with-flutter/README.md

 # covid-19-with-flutter

+In this app i use a MVC (model - view - controller) design pattern.

-Use Covid API to show static info
+Use Covid API to show statisics info which is up to date with Beautiful UI